FormulaMonks/thicket/packages/thicket-pubications/posts/a-tale-about-dragons-and-Cataluña.md

 Webpack bundle failing at CID: Unexpected token: name (CID)
 ```

-We had actually come across this one before, when researching our initial problem.
+We had actually come across [a Github issue](https://github.com/ipld/js-cid/issues/38) about this one before, when researching our initial problem.
 Now we could finally make sense of it.

 It turns out that transpiling our dependencies to ES5 wasn't enough.
 The minification step also removes constructor names, which causes the problems [explained here](https://github.com/libp2p/js-libp2p/issues/65).